kaiosilva-dataeng/tree-view-cli/README.md

 A fast, customizable command-line tool for generating tree-like representations of directory structures, with intelligent handling of .gitignore rules and cross-platform compatibility.

+- This project is a fork from [chrisw-org/tree-view-cli](https://github.com/chrisw-org/tree-view-cli.git)

 ## Features

 - 🚀 **Fast execution**: Optimized Python implementation for quick directory processing